CaptainNii/Host-a-static-website-on-aws/README.md

 # Host a Static Website on AWS

+## Project Overview
+This project demonstrates how to host a static HTML website on AWS using a secure, scalable, and fault-tolerant architecture

 ## 🛠 AWS Architecture

 1. **Virtual Private Cloud (VPC)** with public and private subnets across two Availability Zones.